DeadPoolCS2/custom_commands/README.md

 ### Configuring the plugin 🧐

-* After installing the plugin, you can change the messages and the prefix from the config file: /game/csgo/addons/swiftly/configs/plugins/custom_commands.json
+* After installing the plugin, you can change the messages from the config file: /game/csgo/addons/swiftly/configs/plugins/custom_commands.json

 ### Creating A Pull Request 😃